Haydn7/code-assignments-public/Solution and workflow.md

 * Backprop of linear layers straightforward using einops.

 ### Uses of AI
-* How to override torch.Tensors created having required gradients = False so that gradients can be calculated using autograd in the test script.
+* How to override torch.
+Tensors created having required gradients = False so that gradients can be calculated using autograd in the test script.

 ## Problem 3: Evaluating the Neural Network Output Bounds
 ### Thought process